Bò Bía: Spring Rolls with Chinese Sausage & Jicama

 What is Bò Bía?

-Gỏi Cuốn Spring Rolls vs. Bò Bía Spring Rolls
+Gỏi Cuốn vs. Bò Bía

 Delicious and refreshing Gỏi Cuốn - Vietnamese fresh spring rolls filled with succulent shrimp, tender slices of pork belly, crisp lettuce, rice vermicelli, and fragrant fresh herbs.
 Wrapped in translucent rice paper, these vibrant rolls are served with a tantalizing dipping sauce.